 The McNally Fund is made possible through tax-deductible contributions and has two components:

 The first is the annual McNally Award, presented to one eighth grade graduate who demonstrates exemplary Christian character.
-This $1,000 scholarship enables the recipient to benefit from training and service opportunities that promote character in action during the high school and college years.
+This $1,000 scholarship enables the recipient to benefit from training and service opportunities that promote character in action during the high school and college years up to age 22.

-The second component of the McNally Fund provides an individual scholarship of up to $100, available to any student who has graduated from ICS, for training and service opportunities that promote character in action during the high school and college years.
+The second component of the McNally Fund provides an individual scholarship of up to $100, available to any student who has graduated from ICS, for training and service opportunities that promote character in action during the high school and college years up to age 22.

 Keeping our school at the forefront of technological and academic opportunity has always been a primary goal at Immanuel Christian School.
 Educating children effectively in today’s competitive and ever-changing world requires a significant investment of time, talent and resources.

 ActivBoard interactive white boards are installed in each classroom in Kindergarten through 8th grade and they promote a dynamic learning environment.
 Our teachers find that this unique tool helps them to deliver content in completely new ways, facilitating the comprehension of concepts and the overall understanding of material on the part of their students.
 This technology provides tremendous support to our teachers in the form of resources and templates organized by subject matter and grade.

 Students are engaged by learning through interactive games, the use of colorful graphics, and access to web-based tools through these boards.

 Additionally, every full-time teacher and several of the special subject teachers receive laptops that link with the ActivBoards.
 The ability to carry laptops between classes, as well as the convenience of taking them home, allows teachers to explore Internet resources and immediately build them into lesson plans.

 Below are just a few of the programs that contributions made to The Next Generation Technology Fund go toward:

 - Replacement and upgrades to instructional and classroom laptops